zdanowiczkonrad/PythonSphero/README.md

 Notes
 --
 This software has been tested on OS X 10.9 and Sphero 2.0.
 And it works.
-On my computer. ;-) Also, checkout awesome educational materials on an official Sphero's [Education site](http://www.gosphero.com/education/) that partially inspired the code snippets here.
+On my computer. ;-) Also, check out awesome educational materials on an official Sphero's [Education site](http://www.gosphero.com/education/) that partially inspired the code snippets here.
+Aw, did I mention that [Sphero](http://www.gosphero.com/) is really cool for playing and learning and (playing and learning)?

 License
 --